Roseville, New South Wales: Architecture

 Characterised by its lush and leafy roadsides, parks, and gardens; Roseville property prices are considerably higher than the Sydney average.
 Houses closer to railway station tend to be constructed in the Federation (c.
 1890s to 1920s) and Californian bungalow (c.
 1920s to 1930s) architectural styles, with the outer areas developed during the 1940s and 1950s in less ornate styles.
 Since this time, a small portion of these older homes have been demolished and replaced with new development properties.
 The government is also considering to place Roseville under a Heritage listed area as many of the homes and gardens in and around Roseville are a certain style that dates back to the 1950s.
 The former Commonwealth Bank is a notable art deco building on the Pacific Highway.

+Housing opposition

+A wave of new apartment development is taking place in Roseville.